Prof-M-s-Classroom/programming-assignment-2-GillzV/README.md

 ## **7. Sample Output & Walkthrough**
 (Provide an example of how the game runs, including player input.)

+    An example of how the game runs is it starts like this You wake up in a wrecked hospital with zombies outside.
+    Enter your choice:
+    1)  Sneak out the back
+    2)  Fight your way through
+    //player responds like this by putting 1
+    1
 ---

 ## **8. Big-O Analysis of Core Methods**
 (Analyze the complexity of key methods.)

+    Because I am using a hashmap, it's O(n) for leading the tree from the file.
+It should be the same for searching the event in the tree.
+As for the game traversal efficiency, Its worse case would be O(n)

 - **Loading the tree from the file** → `O(?)`
 - **Searching for an event in the tree** → `O(?)`
 - **Game traversal efficiency** → `O(?)`